Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

-In this section, we combine lensing statistics and GW source population models to study the rate of detectable and distinguishable Type-II images in third generation GW detectors.
+In this section, we combine lensing statistics and GW source population models to study the rate of detectable and distinguishable type II images in third generation GW detectors.

 Figure~\ref{dN_red} shows the differential event rate as a function of redshift for three detectors.
 In each panel, four different populations are shown.
 The total rate of BBH mergers are plotted as solid black curves.
 The dashed curves show the rate of detectable GW events.
-The dotted curves show the rate of events with a detectable Type-II image as in Eq.\eqref{eqn:NdetII}.
-The dot-dash curves show the rate of GW events with at least one distinguishable Type-II image.
+The dotted curves show the rate of events with a detectable type II image as in Eq.\eqref{eqn:NdetII}.
+The dot-dash curves show the rate of GW events with at least one distinguishable type II image.

 As expected, the rate of BBH mergers in all three categories decreases with the detector sensitivity, especially at high redshifts.
-For LIGO Voyager, in particular, the rate of expected GW sources with distinguishable Type-II images drops quickly with redshift, consistent with the trend of the distinguishable fraction in Figure~\ref{fig:M_int}.
+For LIGO Voyager, in particular, the rate of expected GW sources with distinguishable type II images drops quickly with redshift, consistent with the trend of the distinguishable fraction in Figure~\ref{fig:M_int}.

 Figure~\ref{dN_mass} plots the same population prediction binned by the total mass of the BBH, with consistent line styles as in Figure~\ref{dN_red}.
 For all detectors, the detection rate decreases with increasing total mass, consistent with the underlying initial mass function.
-The detection rate of events with distinguishable Type-II images shows a cutoff at small total mass, which is primarily due to two factors.
-When the waveform mismatch for low-mass BBHs is smaller than the imposed mismatch resolution (i.e., $\epsilon<0.001$), their Type-II images are considered indistinguishable from Type-I images.
+The detection rate of events with distinguishable type II images shows a cutoff at small total mass, which is primarily due to two factors.
+When the waveform mismatch for low-mass BBHs is smaller than the imposed mismatch resolution (i.e., $\epsilon<0.001$), their type II images are considered indistinguishable from type I images.
 When the mismatch has just exceeded the resolution threshold, distinguishability requires very large SNRs, which may not be achievable depending on the detector sensitivity.
 Consequently, we observe a mass cutoff in all three detectors, which shifts to higher masses as the detector sensitivity decreases.